John Lydon: Political and social criticism

 Despite the fact that he wrote and sang "Anarchy in the U.K." with the Sex Pistols, Lydon said in a 2012 interview that he never was an anarchist, adding "Anarchy is mind games for the middle class".
 In a 2022 op-ed he wrote, "Anarchy is a terrible idea.
 Let's get that clear.
 I'm not an anarchist.
 And I'm amazed that there are websites out there – .org anarchist sites – funded fully by the corporate hand and yet ranting on about being outside the shitstorm.
 It's preposterous."

-Banking and the 2008 global financial crisis
+On a 2012 Question Time appearance, Lydon said of drugs "I don't see why these things should be illegal if the correct information is out there.
+Here's the problem – you can kill yourself with two tablespoons of table salt.
+Are you now going to ban table salt?", adding "Let us as human beings determine our own journey in life."

 Appearing on the BBC's Question Time on 5 July 2012, Lydon questioned the notion of a parliamentary inquiry into the banking industry, saying "How on earth is Parliament going to discuss this really when both sides, left and right, are connected to this?
 This doesn't just go back to Brown, this is part of the ongoing problem.
 Mr Diamond comes from Wall Street ... hello.
 Both parties love this idea.
 They are fiddling with rates.
 They are affecting the world and everything we used to count on as being dependable and accurate is being discussed by these argumentative chaps.
 If I nick a motor I'm going to be up before the judge, the rozzers.
 Hello, same thing."